 At the server side, we received higher bid values from advertisers, who we did not explicitly leak user interests; which indicates potential selling and sharing from advertisers who we leaked user data.
-However, we note that the bid values are comparatively lower than the bid values from all the advertisers (Table \ref{table:GDPR-bidding-mean} and \ref{table:CCPA-bidding-mean}).
-We surmise that it could be because of limited information gained from the data accessed through advertising partners.
-At the client side, we notice that the advertisers share unique user identifiers in plain sight and share their data with as many as 215 other advertisers.
+At the client side, we notice that the advertisers share unique user identifiers in plain sight and share their data with as many other advertisers.